JohnEstropia/CoreStore/README.md

 While it is convenient to be able to declare entities only in code, it is worrying that we might accidentally change the `CoreStoreObject`'s properties and break our users' model version history.
 For this, the `CoreStoreSchema` allows us to "lock" our properties to a particular configuration.
 Any changes to that `VersionLock` will raise an assertion failure during the `CoreStoreSchema` initialization, so you can then look for the commit which changed the `VersionLock` hash.

-To use `VersionLock`s, create the `CoreStoreSchema`, run the app, and look for this particular log message that is automatically printed to the console:
+To use `VersionLock`s, create the `CoreStoreSchema`, run the app, and look for a similar log message that is automatically printed to the console:

 <img width="700" alt="VersionLock" src="https://cloud.githubusercontent.com/assets/3029684/26525632/757f1bd0-4398-11e7-9795-4132a2df0538.png" />